 The Holiday season is a time for eating, drinking, and merriment.
 The holiday season can be filled with stressful times, but also you can have a wonderful time.
-But what do when if you’re a recovering substance abuse and feel like you are at risk of relapse?
 If you’re having trouble navigating through the busy cocktail party filled with alcoholic drinks during holiday gatherings, here are some tips to help you out.

 Many people use substances during the holiday season because they feel stressed out, but there are better ways to cope than abusing drugs or alcohol.

 Loneliness can be an issue for some people who don’t have close family ties.
 Spending time with extended family and immediate family and family gatherings can be emotionally draining and may pose some potential triggers or relapse triggers.
 This is known as the “holiday blues.”

 You don’t need alcohol, cigarettes, and drugs to make your holidays merry, but you DO need this go-to resource for staying sober during the season!